vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 | [Validator Ranking](#validator-ranking-metric)          | every epoch                       |

-For each game, the following data for each party should be published every MTM period so dAPPs are able to relay information to users about their eligibility and expected rewards.
+For each game, the following data for each party should be published every MTM period so APIs able to relay information to users about their eligibility and expected rewards.

 | Game Information                                       | Update Frequency                  |
 | ------------------------------------------------------ | --------------------------------- |